vivekvky/virgin-atlantic-excercise/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the project and see the details for the search results.\

+Added proxy in the package.json to fix cross orgin error.\

+Added external library `loadash.debouce` for wait time of keystroke of price field such that performance increses.\

 ### `npm start`